-RMS provides expert administrative support to all researchers, from pre-award through the award process on all grant mechanisms.
-RMS teams collaborate with the Principal Investigator (PI), his/her department and our sponsors so that PIs may be successful in their research grants.
+OSR provides expert administrative support to all researchers, from pre-award through the award process on all grant mechanisms.
+OSR teams collaborate with the Principal Investigator (PI), his/her department and our sponsors so that PIs may be successful in their research grants.

 Executive Vice Chancellor and Provost Organization

-The office of the EVCP occupies a unique and important role at UCSF.
-The central administrative departments that comprise this office and its leader, Dan Lowenstein, support diverse interests and campus constituencies including faculty, students, and staff, as well as the community at large.
+The Office of the Executive Vice Chancellor & Provost occupies a unique and important role at UCSF.
+The central administrative departments that comprise this office, along with its leader, Catherine R. Lucey, MD, MACP, support diverse interests and campus constituencies including faculty, students, and staff, as well as the community at large.